devonfw/accelerated-solution-design/README.md

   - The team shall be flexible enough to adapt to unexpected changes, such as new requirements or the introduction of more roles in the development of the solution.
  - Finally, each team member shall be self-organized.
 In other words, self-aware of their capacity and area of responsibility, able to organize their work and committed to ensure an efficient communication within the team.

-We can access to the whole specification at [View Accelerated Solution Design](https://github.com/devonfw/devon-methodology/blob/master/Accelerated_Solution_Design.adoc)
+We can access to the whole specification at [Accelerated Solution Design](https://github.com/devonfw/devon-methodology/blob/master/Accelerated_Solution_Design.adoc)

 # Showcases